chickenleaf/DetectiveDribble/README.md

   - Code Profiling: Identify bottlenecks using profiling tools and optimize those sections.

 ## Code Documentation:
+DocStrings has been used extensively for code documentation.
 - Each function is documented with clear explanations of parameters, return types, and purpose.
 - Inline comments provide detailed explanations of key steps and logic within functions.
 - Descriptive variable names enhance code readability and maintainability.